DOC RIVERS

 Glenn “Doc” Rivers is the Head Coach of the Milwaukee Bucks.
 On January 26, 2024, Rivers became the 18th Head Coach* in Bucks history.

-Doc Rivers was born on October 13, 1961 in Chicago, Illinois.
-He went to Proviso East High School and attended Marquette University – after his junior year he was drafted by the Atlanta Hawks in the 2nd round of the 1983 NBA Draft.
-He played 13 seasons in the NBA (Hawks, Clippers, Knicks, & Spurs).
-During the 1986-1987 season, he averaged a double-double and was selected to the 1987 NBA All-Star game.
-Coach Rivers has one brother, Grady, and four children (Jeremiah, Callie, Austin, & Spencer), all who have played sports at the collegiate level.
-Rivers is a member of the National Advisory Board for Positive Coaching Alliance, a national non-profit organization that helps student-athletes and their coaches.
+Doc Rivers was born on October 13, 1961, in Chicago, Illinois.
+He attended and played at Marquette University.
+Before he graduated from Marquette University, Coach Rivers was selected in the second round by the Atlanta Hawks in the 1983 NBA Draft and went on to also play with the Clippers, Knicks, and Spurs.
+Coach Rivers is a member of the National Advisory Board for Positive Coaching Alliance, a national non-profit organization that helps student-athletes and their coaches.

 *Inclusive of Full-Time and Interim Head Coaches